backstage/backstage/REVIEWING.md

 There are some cases where I/O types favor either input or output when it comes to API stability.
 For example, all types used by Utility APIs are I/O types, but the stability of the output is a lot more important than the stability of the input.
 That is because it's a lot easier for the single producer of the input interface to adapt to changes compared to all consumers of the API that use it as an output type.

-#### Identifying the Direction
+#### Identifying the Contract Direction

-The only way to identify the direction of a type is to look at the context in which it's being used.
+The only way to identify the contract direction of a type is to look at the context in which it's being used.
 In particular this can be tricky when looking at individual type aliases and interfaces, as you need to look at the rest of the package exports to see how the type is being used.

 One important rule is that the context considered for any type is limited to only the package in which the type is declared.
 Just because a type is imported in a different package and used as an input type does not make it an input type.